top of page

 Health Economics and Outcomes Researchers

-Health Economics and Outcomes Researchers analyze healthcare interventions' economic and clinical impact, including pharmaceutical products.
+Health Economics and Outcomes Researchers analyze the economic and clinical impact of healthcare interventions, including pharmaceutical products.
 They conduct cost-effectiveness analyses, outcomes research, and health technology assessments to inform decision-making and policy development.
-Experience: 3 to 5 years Average salary: $106,075 and $144,413

 Medical affairs consultant with cheerful expression and laptop.